Part II

 Let the rhythm become instinctive:

-Leila enters the weekly project meeting sensing tension in the room: the jitter in her teammate’s leg, the clipped tone in check-ins.
+Leila enters a tense gathering sensing strain in the room: the jitter in one person’s leg, the clipped tone in the first few voices.
 Her Form Body tightens; her Eros Body feels a pull to fix.
 Her Soul Body remembers what matters: care without rushing.
 One longer exhale, and a sliver of Void Body spaciousness returns.
 She lets the Resonance settle, naming it silently: “urgency, protectiveness, fatigue.”

-Instead of pushing the agenda, she pauses.
-“Before we dive in, can we take one minute to share how we’re arriving?”
-Stories surface: a sick child, a looming deadline, a fear of disappointing the client.
+Instead of pushing ahead, she pauses.
+“Before we begin, can we take one minute to share how we’re arriving?”
+Stories surface: a sick child, a body already near its edge, a fear of failing the people depending on them.
 The collective breath shifts.
 From that clearer chord of Resonance, Action becomes obvious.
-They trim the scope, redistribute load, and finish early.
+They name what can wait, share the weight, and leave with more breath than they arrived with.
 Nothing miraculous—just a Conscious Fold woven through FRA: sensing the Field, honoring Resonance, letting integrated Action reshape what follows.

 Pause & Ground